-- 4.7 If the incident involves a student going missing, the College will: - make all reasonable efforts to locate the student. - 1 if the student cannot be located, immediately: - o notify Victoria Police. - o the student's parents or legal guardians. - If the student is an overseas student, the Principal will notify the VRQA by phone/email and the Commonwealth via PRISMS as soon as practicable. - if the incident results in the student not being able to continue to reside at their current homestay, immediately support the student to transfer to an alternative homestay host (or emergency homestay if necessary) so as to not allow any gap in the student's welfare arrangements.
-The College will notify the student's parents/legal guardians of the change. - if the College is no longer able to approve the welfare arrangements of a student, as the student will not reside at approved homestay accommodation, make all reasonable efforts to ensure that the student's parents or legal guardians are notified immediately. - 2 advise Immigration via PRISMs: - o as soon as practicable if the student will be cared for by a parent or nominated relative approved by Immigration and a Confirmation of

-- Appropriate Accommodation and Welfare (CAAW) is no longer required - o within 24 hours if the College is no longer able to approve the student's welfare arrangements
+- make all reasonable efforts to locate the student. - if the student cannot be located, immediately: - notify Victoria Police. - the student's parents or legal guardians. - if the student is an overseas student, the Principal will notify the Commonwealth via PRISMS as soon as practicable. - if the incident results in the student not being able to continue to reside at their current homestay, immediately support the student to transfer to an alternative homestay host (or emergency homestay if necessary) so as to not allow any gap in the student's welfare arrangements.
+Ozford will notify the student's parents/legal guardians of the change. - if Ozford is no longer able to approve the welfare arrangements of a student, as the student will not reside at approved homestay accommodation, make all reasonable efforts to ensure that the student's parents or legal guardians are notified immediately. - advise Immigration via PRISMs: - as soon as practicable if the student will be cared for by a parent or nominated relative approved by Immigration and a Confirmation of Appropriate Accommodation and Welfare (CAAW) is no longer required - within 24 hours if the College is no longer able to approve the student's welfare arrangements